-But what is keto?
+But what is a keto diet?

 The keto diet was born in the 1920s as a treatment for epilepsy.
 Its inventor, Russel Wilder, designed the diet to control sugars in the blood.
 Instead of burning carbs, the keto diet forces your body to burn fat.

-Keto Basics: How It Works
+Keto Diet Basics: How It Works

 Most of the time, our bodies get energy by consuming carbohydrates.
 Our body systems break down carbs into glucose, which our circulatory system uses to power cells and tissues.